Youka/FLuaG_rework/README.md

 For more, take a look at the [examples directory](examples/).

 ### Contact
-Just whisper **Youka** on <a href="http://en.wikipedia.org/wiki/IRC">IRC</a> servers [freenode](https://www.freenode.net/) and [rizon](http://rizon.net/) or open an issue on [Github](https://github.com/Youka/FLuaG).
+Just whisper to **Youka** on <a href="http://en.wikipedia.org/wiki/IRC">IRC</a> servers [freenode](https://www.freenode.net/) or [rizon](http://rizon.net/) or open an issue on [Github](https://github.com/Youka/FLuaG).

 ### Contributing
 FLuaG stays in full control of Youka, so becoming a lead developer is out of question.
-But giving suggestions and ideas or sending patches/pull requests are appreciated.
+But giving suggestions and ideas or sending patches/pull requests is appreciated.

 ### License
 This software is under zlib license.
 For details, read [LICENSE.txt](LICENSE.txt).